StackExchange/blackbox/README.md

 secure machine.

 There's another catch.
-The role account probably can't check files into Git.
+The role account probably can't check files into Git/Mercurial.
 It probably only has read-only access to the repo.
 That's a good security policy.
 This means that the role account can't be used to upload the subkey public bits into the repo.